 Pattaya’s Walking Street is Thailand’s most famous walking street.
 Other cities have their own, but none of them can compete with Pattaya’s kilometre long Walking Street.

 The nearby Ko Larn island will give you a glimpse of Thailand’s pristine beaches.
 You can spend an evening watching the world-famous Alcazar Show.
 The Sanctuary of Truth Pattaya is a fascinating temple carved entirely from wood.
-The Wat Khao Phra Bat Temple is a great place to view stunning statues and enjoy scenic views.
+Wat Phra Yai Pattaya has the famous Big Buddha Statue.
 Floating Market Pattaya is considered Thailand’s best floating market.
 Buddha Mountain has the one of the world’s largest Buddha image.
 Nong Nooch Garden is regarded as the world’s best tropical garden.

 Pattaya is our favourite shot holiday destination in Thailand.
 If you are on a budget, and want to party, Pattaya is the place for you.